CIGMO/CIGMO.github.io/_pages/about.md

 To maximize impact, CIGMO pursues two investment thrusts:

-- Development and integration with DOE codes (e.g., MFEM) and open-source software (including [MFC](https://github.com/mflowcode/mfc))
+- Development and integration with DOE codes (e.g., [MFEM](https://mfem.org/)) and open-source software (including [MFC](https://github.com/mflowcode/mfc))
 - Workforce development and community outreach to train a new generation of experts in information geometric mechanics.

 Two challenge problems catalyze convergence and integration of these thrusts:

 - Optimal design of architected materials and structures under extreme loading scenarios, including blast loading in a fully coupled fluid–structure interaction (FSI) environment.
 - Computation of quantities of interest—such as surface heating, thrust, and lift/drag—under extreme hypersonic conditions, using the HIFiRE‑5 and BOLT‑II geometries.

+Please subscribe to our [mailing list](https://forms.gle/y1raHaotdXgUXTi99) to be notified of future CIGMO events.